Skip to main content

 775-327-2317

-Upon completion of this program, students will be qualified to apply for licensure examination through the American Registry of Diagnostic Medical Sonography (ARDMS) under Prerequisite 1.
-Sonographers are considered licensed when they have successfully completed the ARDMS examinations in Physics (SPI) and at least one additional specialty (Abdomen, OB/GYN, Breast, etc.)
+Upon completion of this program, students will be qualified to apply for licensure examination through the American Registry of Diagnostic Medical Sonography (ARDMS) under Prerequisite 2.
+Sonographers are considered licensed when they have successfully completed the ARDMS examinations in Physics (SPI) and at least one additional specialty (Abdomen, OB/GYN, Breast, etc.).

-The mission of the Post Associate Certificate in Diagnostic Medical Sonography (DMS), is to provide quality education that prepares diagnostic medical sonographers for research-based practice improve health care in the community in which they practice.
+The DMS BS Mission, is to provide quality education that prepares diagnostic medical sonographers for research-based practice improve health care in the community in which they practice.

 Goal/Outcomes